collective/awesome-plone/README.md

 * [collective.transmogrifier](https://github.com/mjpieters/collective.transmogrifier) - A configurable pipeline, aimed at transforming content for import and export.

+## Themes

+* [plonetheme.tokyo](https://github.com/collective/plonetheme.tokyo) - Tokyo Theme for Plone implements Bootstrap 4 into Plone, with an emphasis on keeping things as close to "default" as possible.
+* [plonetheme.grueezibuesi](https://github.com/collective/plonetheme.grueezibuesi) - A kitten inspired theme for Plone 6.
+* [collective.sidebar](https://github.com/collective/collective.sidebar) - A sidebar that consolidates toolbar and navigation.
+* [collective.editablemenu](https://github.com/RedTurtle/collective.editablemenu) - A customizable navigation menu for Plone.

 ## Develop

 _Add-ons that help developing Plone_